Coatings for turbine blades

 As discussed in previous sections, aluminide coatings strongly interact with the substrates and must therefore be tailored for each different alloy.

-The presence of a significant amount of Cr give these coatings excellent corrosion resistance combined with good oxidation resistance.
+The presence of a significant amount of Cr gives these coatings excellent corrosion resistance combined with good oxidation resistance.

 Alternative methods are therefore preferred, such as air plasma spray (APS), low pressure plasma spray (LPPS), or electron beam physical vapour deposition (EBPVD).
-These are detailed in other sections.
-Deposition is followed by a high-temperature heat-treatment in vacuum to allow interdiffusion and therefore improve adhesion (for example, Richard 1996) .
+Deposition is followed by a high-temperature heat treatment in a vacuum to allow interdiffusion and therefore improve adhesion (Richard, 1996).

 Microstructure

 As for β-NiAl coatings, high temperature exposure results in depletion of the Al both to the TGO (thermally grown oxide) and to the substrate by interdiffusion.
 As the amount of Al decreases, the β phase tends to dissolve.
-For this reason, it is often described as an aluminium reservoir, and coating life often measure in terms of depletion of β.
+For this reason, it is often described as an aluminium reservoir, and coating life is often measured in terms of the depletion of β.

-Schematic microstrucutre of an MCrAlY coating Effect of Al diffusion on MCrAlY microstructure
+Schematic microstructure of an MCrAlY coating Effect of Al diffusion on MCrAlY microstructure

 Schematic illustration of MCrAlY microstructure.

-Al diffusion to the oxide layer and the substrate result in depletion of beta from both sides.
+Al diffusion to the oxide layer and the substrate results in depletion of beta from both sides.

 Composition and role of additions

-Al content is typically around 10-12 wt%.
-Since oxidation life is essentially controlled by the availability of Al, it would be tempting to increases the alulminium content.
-However, this results in significant reduction of ductility (for example, Sivakumar, 1989).
+Al content is typically around 10–12 wt%.
+Since oxidation life is essentially controlled by the availability of Al, it would be tempting to increase the aluminium content.
+However, this results in a significant reduction of ductility (Sivakumar, 1989).

 The effect of other additions has also been investigated (Nicoll, 1982).
-It was found that silicon (Si) significantly improved cyclic oxydation resistance, however it also decreases the melting point of the coating.
-5 wt% are enough to lower the melting temperature to about 1140 oC.
-There is also evidence that it affects phase stability.
-For cyclic oxidation at 1000 oC, 2.5 wt% was found to be the optimum content.
-Further additions were detrimental.
+It was found that silicon (Si) significantly improved cyclic oxidation resistance; however, it also decreases the melting point of the coating.
+5 wt% is enough to lower the melting temperature to about 1140 °C. There is also evidence that it affects phase stability.
+For cyclic oxidation at 1000 °C, 2.5 wt% was found to be the optimum content.

 Additions of rhenium (Re) have been shown to improve isothermal or cyclic oxidation resistance, and thermal cycle fatigue (Czech et al., 1994).